by admin | August 1, 2024

 What Is Trading?

-Trading involves buying and selling financial instruments like stocks, bonds, commodities, or currencies to profit from short-term price fluctuations.
-Primary markets and secondary markets are the two basic categories of stock markets.
-These two types are interconnected and function together as part of the overall stock market ecosystem.
+Trading means buying and selling things like stocks, bonds, commodities, or money to make money from quick changes in prices.
+There are two main types of stock markets: primary markets and secondary markets.
+These two types are connected and work together in the stock market system.

 1. Primary Market: